falcosecurity/falco/proposals/20210119-libraries-contribution.md

 This change is win-win for both parties because of the following reasons:

 - The Falco community owns the source code of the three most important parts of the software it distributes.
   - Right now it is "only" an engine on top of the libraries.
-This **donation** helps in making the scope of the Falco project broader.
+This **contribution** helps in making the scope of the Falco project broader.
 Having the majority of the source code under an **open governance** in the same organization gives the Falco project more contribution opportunities, helps it in **evolving independently** and makes the whole Falco community a strong owner of the processes and decision making regarding those crucial parts.

 - Given the previous point, Sysdig (the command line tool) will benefit from the now **extended contributors base**